How Existentialism Almost Killed Me: Kierkegaard Was Right

 “Jesus Christ, Max!
 What happened?”
 That’s Sally’s greeting as I returned from the weekly soccer match.
 Advancing age, slowing feet, and consistently mediocre skills had seen me demoted from midfield to defender early in the schedule.
 I couldn’t keep up with the middies anymore, but the whole business of defense was unnatural.
 Yes, keep my body between the ball and the goal – got that part.
 But what about the guy with the ball?
 Charge?
 Hang back and anticipate his pass?
 The life of the defender is one of constant stress.
 If a midfielder or striker loses the ball, your side’s attack is thwarted.
 If a defender screws up, it’s a goal for the other side.

-The answer I provided to my own question about defense tactics was, yes, charge the striker.
+The answer to my question about defense tactics was, yes, charge the striker.
 Repeatedly.
 Sometimes I got run around; more often just run over.
 A punishing tactic.
-The answer to Sally’s question was: “If it’s my nose you’re asking about, babe, it’s not broken.
+The answer to Sally’s question was, “If it’s my nose you’re asking about, babe, it’s not broken.
 Just ugly.”

 Maxwell Smythe Brown IV collapsed today on the tennis courts of the Lausanne Sports Club and could not be revived.
 An ardent sportsmen, Mr. Brown is survived by his ravishing wife and two equally beautiful but out of control daughters.
 The widow has announced she will not resume dating until a 60 day mourning period has been observed.